gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 ### How to recover from GitHub login failures

-If you accidentally type the wrong user or password during a `ContributeRecipe` run, you'll need to delete any local and remote branches created for subsequent `ContributeRecipe` attempts to be successful.
+If you accidentally type the wrong user or password during a `ContributeRecipe` run, you might need to delete the remote branch for subsequent `ContributeRecipe` attempts to be successful.

-Once you know the name of the branch that was created, it's as simple as firing off a `git branch -d <branch>` to delete the local branch and a `git push <remote> --delete <branch>` command.
+Once you know the name of the branch that was created, it's as simple as firing off a `git push <remote> --delete <branch>` command.

 Typically, for remote branches the necessary command will look something like `git push origin-fork --delete submit-<recipe>-<version>`.